Fagradalsfjall

 Katla

-Katla is one of Iceland's most active volcanoes and its deadliest.
+Katla is one of Iceland's most active and threatening volcanoes.
 Since the country was settled, it has erupted frequently and often violently.
-Between 930 and 1918, this powerful force of nature erupted twenty times, each contributing to its reputation as an unpredictable and dangerous volcano.
+Between 930 and 1918, this powerful force of nature erupted at least twenty times, each event contributing to its reputation as an unpredictable and dangerous volcano.

 Interestingly, Katla is not just any ordinary volcano.
 It falls into the subglacial volcanoes category, meaning it's beneath a thick layer of ice.
 In Katla's case, it's cloaked under the massive ice cap known as Mýrdalsjökull.
-This unique condition sometimes allows eruptions to go unnoticed, as the ice cap muffles the seismic activities and contains the eruptive material.

 Since 1918, for instance, there have been at least three periods of activity that didn't break through the ice, most recently in 2011.
 Nevertheless, this current period of dormancy is the longest observed since records began, leading to constant speculation that the next "big one" is imminent.